-SECTION C: Implementation Guidelines for the Principal Performance Evaluation Process
+SECTION C: Implementation Guidelines for the Principal Performance Evaluation Process b.
+Experienced school leaders will be evaluated on the Focused Evaluation except as follows:

 - 1. The School Leader Evaluation Process - a.
 The school leader evaluation process consists of two types of evaluations: a Comprehensive Evaluation, and a Focused Evaluation.
 The same evaluation instrument is used for both processes.